cisco/cisco-nxapi/README.md

 (Add `sudo` if you're installing under a POSIX system as root)

-Depending on your needs, you will probably also want to install one or more of the client implementation gems:

-    $ gem install cisco_os_shim-nxapi
-    $ gem install cisco_os_shim-grpc

 ## Examples

 This gem can be used directly on a Cisco device (as used by Puppet and Chef) or can run on a workstation and point to a Cisco device (as used by the included minitest suite).

-In either case, unless you want to explicitly specify the client implementation class in use, you can simply `require cisco_os_shim` (which will automatically discover available client implementations) and use the `Cisco::Shim::Client.create` API to automatically determine the correct implementation to use.
+In either case, unless you want to explicitly specify the client implementation class in use, you can simply `require 'cisco_os_shim'` (which will automatically discover available client implementations) and use the `Cisco::Shim::Client.create` API to automatically determine the correct implementation to use.

 ### Usage on a Cisco device